Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

-Powdered Polyphenol SupplementVital Reds, also known as concentrated polyphenol blend, is a popular powdered reds supplement made by Dr. Steven Gundry.
+Vital Reds, also known as Concentrated Polyphenol Blend, is a popular powdered red superfoods supplement formulated by Dr. Steven Gundry and sold by his company Gundry MD.

-What Is Vital Reds?
+What is Vital Reds?

 Powdered whole food supplements made primarily from red fruits, berries and veggies like beet, have become very popular in recent years.
+These ‘red powders’ are rich in polyphenols, potent nutritional compounds with beneficial antioxidant, anti-inflammatory and circulatory effects.

 Vital Reds was one of the first supplements on the market specifically focused on polyphenols.
 It has a sweet berry flavor and is free of soy, lectins, gluten, sugar and artificial sweeteners.

+This powdered reds formula was created by Dr. Steven Gundry, a former cardiothoracic surgeon, who has written several best-selling books on dietary topics.
 His website claims taking this “polyphenol blend with 34 unique superfruits” will “help boost energy… support your heart… and maintain your health as you age.”

 The Gundry MD site also says their products are made in a Good Manufacturing Practice certified facility in the USA and have 100% natural and safe ingredients.
-There’s also a 90-day money-back guarantee from the company.
+There’s also a 90-day guarantee from the company.

 Supplement Facts

-• Thiamin – 1.5 mg, Riboflavin – 1.7 mg, Niacin – 20 mg, Vitamin B6 – 2 g, Folate – 400 mcg, Vitamin B12 – 6 mcg, Biotin – 300 mcg, Pantothenic Acid – 10 mcg, Selenium – 70 mcg, Chromium – 200 mcg.
+- Vitamins and Minerals: Thiamin: 1.5 mg, Riboflavin: 1.7 mg, Niacin: 20 mg, Vitamin B6: 2 g, Folate: 400 mcg, Vitamin B12: 6 mcg, Biotin: 300 mcg, Pantothenic Acid: 10 mcg, Selenium: 70 mcg, Chromium: 200 mcg

-It’s an impressive ingredients list overall, with a few reservations, and potential side effects and precautions that are covered ahead.
+It’s an impressive ingredients list overall, with a few reservations and potential side effects and precautions that are covered ahead.

 1. High Antioxidant Polyphenols